Get MTD for Income Tax ready

 Why efficiency matters for your business

-3. Set clear goals for efficiency
+3. Set SMART efficiency goals

 Use SMART goals to drive efficiency

-• Specific: Define exactly what you want to improve, such as reducing invoice processing time.
+• Specific.
+Define exactly what you want to improve, such as reducing invoice processing time.

-• Measurable: Attach a number, like cutting processing from 30 minutes to 10 minutes.
+• Measurable.
+Attach a number, like cutting processing from 30 minutes to 10 minutes.

-• Achievable: Make sure the goal is realistic given your current resources.
+• Achievable.
+Make sure the goal is realistic given your current resources.

-• Relevant: Focus on improvements that directly affect profitability or customer satisfaction.
+• Relevant.
+Focus on improvements that directly affect profitability or customer satisfaction.

-• Time-bound: Set a deadline, such as achieving the improvement within 90 days.
+• Time-bound.
+Set a deadline, such as achieving the improvement within 90 days.

 Start with one or two goals.
 Once you hit them, set new ones.